robert-abc/HTC2022-Sparse-DIP/README.md

 * *Python: The main function must be a callable function from the command line.

 After the setup, it is possible to run our code following these rules.
 Considering the difficulty group 7:
-* !python main.py 'example/input' 'example/output' 7
+* python main.py 'example/input' 'example/output' 7

 See, for instance, the Section "Generating results" from the example notebook [Here](/notebook_example.ipynb).